vaishu1528/Ops-qa/README.md

 The portfolio showcases practical QA activities across **Manual Testing, Test Case Design, Defect Management, Requirement Traceability, Regression Testing, API Testing, and Test Automation**.

-> **Note:** This is a fictional and sanitized portfolio project.
-No confidential company code, credentials, proprietary data, or production information is included.

 ---